 THREE SPRINGS (WA)

-1950's THREE SPRINGS GO CART RACE COURSE
+1950's - THREE SPRINGS GO KART RACE COURSE

 In the late 1950's a few locals got together to built some Go Carts along with a race track and went racing, the track was quite large as land was not a problem, The sport of go carting in Three Spring was short lived as the local Shell Service station owner in Charlie Potts died after crashing his go cart at not the race course but at the local golf club.
 It is unknown as to why Go Carting ended, maybe either not allowed to or no one wanted to race.